 CanSat is an ESERO project executed by NEMO on the instructions of the Netherlands SpaceOffice (NSO).
+The Ministry of Defence is the logistic partner during the test day and launch event.
 The aim of the competition is to spark young people's enthusiasm for a career in technology.